top of page

 Behaviour Change Research

-Our research is focused on promoting behaviour change.
-During the COVID-19 pandemic, we created ‘concern archetypes,’ or general demographic trends that correlate with patterns of COVID-19-related attitudes and behaviours based on survey data from 2,000 Canadians.
-This allowed for an evidence-based approach to target segments of the population that demonstrated low concern or low prosocial behaviours with regards to COVID-19.
+Our research is focused on understanding people's behaviours and attitudes towards their health.
 19 to Zero has engaged with thousands of Canadians through surveys, interviews, and focus groups since December 2020.
-These research activities inform 19 to Zero’s ongoing strategies for enhancing vaccine confidence.
+These research activities inform our ongoing strategies for promoting healthier behaviours.
+For example, during the pandemic we created 'concern archetypes', or general demographic trends that correlate with patterns of pandemic-related attitudes and behaviours based on survey data from 2,000 Canadians.
+This allowed for an evidence-based approach to target segments of the population that demonstrated low concern or low prosocial behaviours with regards to the pandemic.

 Publications